 Welcome to the Bits & Pieces Sampler.
-These are a few highlights from our June, July, and August issues that are sure to have a positive impact on your day.
+These are a few highlights from our recent issues that are sure to have a positive impact on your day.
 If you like what you read, subscribe now to keep more of this wisdom coming your way throughout the year.

 A STRAIGHT LINE TO SUCCESS